It's not every day that Environment

 - I chased this event with a

-small group of other storm chasers including Mark Robinson, Jayson
+small group of other storm chasers including Mark Robinson and

-Mills and David Piano.
-We began the chase in Burlington where
+Jayson Mills.
+We began the chase in Burlington where high winds

-high winds whipped up blowing snow and made for very limited
+whipped up blowing snow and made for very limited visibility.

-visibility.
-We then moved on into the Hamilton region where lake
+We then moved on into the Hamilton region where lake enhancement

-enhancement contributed to even greater snowfall levels.
-While
+contributed to even greater snowfall levels.
+While there, we

-there, we experienced several instances of thundersnow as we
+experienced several instances of thundersnow as we filmed numerous

-filmed numerous cars getting stuck in the deep, drifting snow.
+cars getting stuck in the deep, drifting snow.
+We then continued

-We then continued on to the shoreline to capture some of the
+on to the shoreline to capture some of the impressive wave action

 - Although it wasn't a doomsday